Laborejo is confirmed to work on Linux Distributions, where it is developed. Please read about dependencies further below.

 - PySMF for midi export

-- JACK Audio Connection Kit for MIDI-In and MIDI routing.
+- JACK Audio Connection Kit for MIDI routing and Audio Output

-- Calfbox - Playback (compile, build the python module with "python3 setup.py build" and install it systemwide with "sudo python3 setup.py install".
-Dependencies: GLib 2.0, libsmf, fluidsynth, libsndfile, libusb-1.0, libuuid .
+- Calfbox - Playback and Midi Input (git clone it.
+Then prepare with "sh autogen.sh" and "./configure" followed by "make".
+Then build the python module with "python3 setup.py build" and install it systemwide with "sudo python3 setup.py install".
+Dependencies: GLib 2.0, libsmf, fluidsynth, libsndfile, jack, libusb-1.0, libuuid .
 Please check if your distribution offers -devel packages of these, you need them, too.

 - Non Session Manager - For the ultimate audio production experience you want this system that stores and restores your whole setup including Laborejo, all synths and samplers and your jack connections.
 (Dependencies: liblo, pyliblo for Python3)